 Singapore reports highest single-day rise in COVID-19 cases

-Oct 1 (Reuters) - Singapore's health ministry reported 2,909 new cases of COVID-19 on Friday, the highest since the beginning of the pandemic, while it recorded eight new deaths from the disease.
+Oct 5 (Reuters) - Singapore's health ministry reported 3,486 new cases of COVID-19 on Tuesday, the highest since the beginning of the pandemic, while it recorded nine new deaths from the disease.

 More than 80% of Singapore's population has been vaccinated against the virus.